yarisvt/tyk-docs/tyk-docs/content/manage-multiple-environments/tyk-sync.md

 - Synchronise a Tyk Dashboard's APIs and Policies with your VCS (one-way, definitions are written to the Dashboard)
 - Synchronise a Tyk Community Edition Gateway APIs with those stored in a VCS (one-way, definitions are written to the Gateway)
 - Dump Policies and APIs in a transportable format from a Dashboard to a directory
-- Support for importing, converting and publishing Swagger (Open API Spec) files to Tyk.
+- Support for importing, converting and publishing Swagger JSON files (OpenAPI 2.0 and 3.0 are supported) to Tyk.
 - Specialized support for Git.
 But since API and policy definitions can be read directly from the file system, it will integrate with any VCS.

 ### Sync